petrvanblokland/DesignDesignSpace/Site.md

 * Dealing with customers
 * Design for users

-Each of these items contain a world of detailed knowledge and design parameters that can be developed with students who select such a topic.
+Each of these items contains a world of detailed knowledge and design parameters that can be developed with other students who select such a topic.
 As example, for typography (and with reference to adjacent topics) this next level could contain a selection of:

 * **Typographic parameters** Categories, bandwidth of possible values, presentation examples, …
 * **Typographic layout** Principles, transformation of historic examples, whitespace, aesthetics, …